Update: A revised version of this is now in the official Angular docs.

 Here we have

-, which is bound to the second one.
-Doing this we add two $watch
+$scope.user, which is bound to the first input, and we have $scope.pass, which is bound to the second one.
+Doing this we add two $watches to the $watch list.

 When our template is loaded, AKA in the linking phase, the compiler will look for every directive and creates all the